hwstar/9-Valve-Sprinkler-Controller/README.md

 3. 24V 40VA transformer

+### Connectors Pinouts and GPIO's

+Please refer to the (wiki)[https://github.com/hwstar/9-Valve-Sprinkler-Controller/wiki] for this reference information

 ### Power Connector

 The 2 pin power connector J402 accepts 22-28VAC power at 60Hz from a 40VA wall transformer with an internal fuse (IMPORTANT!).
 A suitable transformer can be found [here](https://www.amazon.com/Transformer-Auto-resetting-Compatible-Doorbell%EF%BC%8CNest-Thermostat/dp/B085WPNC29)